peterlada/access-code-4.1-instructor/units/html/rubric-final.md

 * +1 sidebar links turn pink on mouse hover
 * +1 serif heading and sans-serif list (in content section)
 * +1 sidebar list elements do not have bullet points
-* +1 sidebar, content, and image are appropriately positioned
+* +1 left sidebar, right content, and top-right image positions

 ### Question 11/12 (Wire Frame Monsters)
 *This question has 16 available points, but the score caps at 10.*